Sue Barker: Broadcasting career

+At the Manchester 2002 Commonwealth Games, Baker headed the BBC's coverage alongside Rider.
+At the Melbourne 2006 Games, Barker lead coverage again, alongside Hazel Irvine and Clare Balding.
+Barker again presented for the BBC at the Delhi 2010 Games, which would be her final Commonwealth Games.

 Barker provided commentary for the 1998 video game Actua Tennis, along with fellow BBC broadcaster Barry Davies.

 In June 1999, she co-presented coverage of Prince Edward's wedding to Sophie Rhys-Jones at Windsor alongside Michael Buerk.
 Barker had introduced Rhys-Jones to Queen Elizabeth II's youngest son at a charity function a few years earlier.

 In 2008, Barker and the BBC extended her contract to cover the London 2012 Summer Olympics.
 It was estimated to be worth £375,000 a year.

 In July 2012, the Advertising Standards Authority in the UK received over 40 complaints for a Go Compare advert featuring Barker who was shown firing a large rocket launcher at opera singer Gio Compario (Wynne Evans) in an attempt to kill off the face of the brand.
 A spokesperson for the ASA said: "Some people think it offensive especially at a time when children are watching.
 Others think it inappropriate when our security forces are coming under fire on a daily basis.
 As with all complaints, we are looking into the matter before deciding if we launch a full investigation."

 Barker was appointed Member of the Order of the British Empire (MBE) in the 2000 New Year Honours for services to sport and broadcasting, Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to broadcasting and charity and Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to broadcasting and charity.

 In September 2020, it was announced that Barker would step down from her role as host of BBC game show A Question of Sport after 24 years; she stated that she was "sad to say goodbye".
-On 9 June 2022, Barker announced she would be stepping down from BBC coverage of the Wimbledon tennis championship after the 2022 finals, which she had covered since 1993.

 Barker has since stated that she was dismissed from the show rather than leaving by choice.
 She alleges that she was asked to put her name to an untrue pre-prepared statement claiming she left of her own accord when this was not the case.
 Barker accepted the BBC's decision to replace her, which she claimed was because they wished to "refresh" the show.
 However, she criticised the BBC's handling of the matter, describing this as "insulting" and saying that she felt "slightly damaged" by the experience.

+On 9 June 2022, Barker announced she would be stepping down from BBC coverage of the Wimbledon tennis championship after the 2022 finals, which she had covered since 1993.